Regulations & Compliance

 Why are we so concerned about illegal charter?

 And this really is where the Association’s concerns lie.
 As an industry we seek to protect the travelling public and minimise the, already very small, risks of flying.
-We believe that unless the lessor is fully aware of the different level of oversight that a day leased aircraft operates under and the full responsibility and accountability that being a lessor involves, then it is unfair of aircraft owners to put them into that position and would simply recommend using a straightforward, competitive licensed air carrier and aircraft for their flight requirements.
+We believe that unless the lessee is fully aware of the different level of oversight that a day leased aircraft operates under and the full responsibility and accountability that being an operator involves, then it is unfair of aircraft owners to put them into that position and would simply recommend using a straightforward, competitive commercially licensed air carrier and aircraft for their flight requirements.
 Companies and individuals providing Day Leasing to non-commercial air transport operators are not accepted as Association members.